realworldocaml/book/book/platform/README.md

 Now that we've seen the basic structure of the OCaml project, it's time to setup an integrated development environment.
-An IDE is particularly useful for use with OCaml due to the extra information you gain from the static type information present in the codebase.
+An IDE is particularly useful for OCaml because it lets you leverage the information that's extracted by OCaml's rich type-system.
 A good IDE will provide you with the facilities to browse interface documentation, see inferred types for code, and to jump to the definitions of external modules.